-The city of Cincinnati for decades has had a street named Pete Rose Way, shouldn’t this finally be removed?
+The city of Cincinnati for decades has had a street named Pete Rose Way.
+Shouldn’t this finally be removed?
 Rose has done nothing over the last 40 years but embarrass the city of Cincinnati and at some point maybe the city should say enough is enough!

-The bigger problem might lie in what else we discover over the course of this trial.
+The bigger problem might lie in what else we discovered over the course of this trial.
 Dowd made numerous accusations that Rose in spring training had many 12- to 14-year-old girls brought to him for sexual purposes.

 Maybe the scariest thing is that so many still believe that Rose should be in the Hall of Fame!
 How can people be so stupid?
 An even scarier thought is this: How many people who support Pete Rose also think Colin Kaepernick should not be allowed in the NFL because he took a knee to protest something he believed in?

 So people hate Kap, but Pete Rose is a hero?
 Give me a break!
 Pete Rose violated his contract by betting on baseball and finally admitted doing so after lying for over a decade!
 He still constantly makes jokes about betting and has admitted for years he still gambles.
 On top of all this, we now find out that Rose, by his own admission, is a pedophile.